 Generally speaking, an accessory building for residential purposes may not be built before a residence exists on the property.
-By definition, an accessory building must be accessory to the principle use of the property.
-Dane County zoning shall be contacted for the requirements for a specific property based on the property zoning, size, width of the lot, use, etc.
+By definition, an accessory building must be an accessory to the principle use of the property.
+Dane County Zoning shall be contacted for the requirements for a specific property based on the property zoning, size, width of the lot, use, etc.

 An accessory building for agricultural purposes may be built, in certain situations, prior to a residence on due to the principle use being agricultural.
-However, an agricultural accessory building may only be built when an agricultural use exists on the property and when the property is of a certain size.
-Dane County zoning shall be contacted for the requirements for a specific property based on the property zoning, size, width of the lot, use, etc. To meet the requirement of an existing agricultural use for the property, among other considerations, the agricultural use must be the work of the landowner, not a lessee.
-Renting farmland does not permit installation of an accessory building.
+However, an agricultural accessory building may only be built when an agricultural use exists on the property and when the property is of a certain acreage size.
+Dane County Zoning shall be contacted for the requirements for a specific property based on the property zoning, size, width of the lot, use, etc. To meet the requirement of an existing agricultural use for the property, among other considerations, the agricultural use must be the work of the landowner, not a leasee.
+Renting farmland does not permit the landowner to install an agricultural accessory building.
 These standards were adopted to prevent landowners from constructing accessory buildings which eventually became residences on agricultural parcels.